ISRAEL AND HAMAS: The Facts

 Gaza is not part of Israel and is not regarded, by Israel, as part of the Israeli state.
 It has been independently governed by Hamas since 2006 – and the political reality of the situation in Israel and Gaza is not ‘apartheid’ anymore than the different treatment of people in North and South Korea is apartheid.

 Probably.
 Israel had hoped that, since 2005, Gaza would have developed its own economy and become self-reliant.
-Instead, Hamas has turned the territory into a virtual prison and has syphoned off international aid into the development of a military infrastructure with which to attack Israel.
-This has left Israel with no choice but to dismantle the Hamas military machine and resign itself to a period of rebuilding and the restoration of democracy in Gaza.
+Instead, Hamas turned the territory into a virtual prison and syphoned off international aid into the development of a military infrastructure with which to attack Israel.
+This left Israel with no choice but to dismantle the Hamas military machine and resign itself to a period of rebuilding and the restoration of democracy in Gaza.

 This is no different to what the Allies did in Europe after World War Two or what the Americans have done after various conflicts over the past 70 years.